 (1) ADD AN “OFF-THE-WALL” READING HUNT ~ This activity would be perfect if you wanted your students to read about something specific.
 You may have content related to an upcoming field trip or an event, or you may want to introduce a new unit by getting students familiar with the topic.

 I’ve created a sample of this that you could use on POWERS OF TEN day.
 It has some trivia content, and also requires students to apply some math skills.
-Prerequisites would include understanding exponents and the powers of ten (again, see this blog post for lesson ideas) and some understanding of larger numbers.
+Prerequisites would include understanding exponents and the powers of ten (again, see this blog post for lesson ideas) and understanding larger numbers.

 PREVIEW / DOWNLOAD POWERS OF TEN QUESTION TRAIL (PDF)